Mutual funds for every objective

 Although you would not pay a penalty on money withdrawn after 59½ (or if you qualify for an early distribution exception), you would owe taxes on all distribution at your ordinary income rate for the current tax year.

 Establishing a SEP for your business starts with maintaining a plan document.
-The IRS provides a prototype document called the 5305-SEP, Simplified Employee Pension plan document.
+The Internal Revenue Service (IRS) provides a prototype document called the 5305-SEP, Simplified Employee Pension plan document.
 That is a matter that you may choose to handle through your tax advisor or on your own.
 (For more details, see IRS article: How do I establish a SEP?)

 A SEP plan can put you on the road to retirement with tax benefits similar to those of corporate retirement plans.
 You can open a SEP IRA today through Thrivent Mutual Funds and start saving for your retirement.